Information for students who are not U.S. citizens or permanent residents of the United States

 Before students can apply for a F-1 student visa for the USA, they must apply to and be accepted by Western Theological Seminary (this school is approved by the SEVP).

-After your Western Theological Seminary Application package and Affidavit of Financial Support is submitted and approved, the seminary will review your information for approval for acceptance.
+After your Western Theological Seminary Application package and Affidavit of Financial Support are submitted and approved, the seminary will review your information for approval for acceptance.

 Students are responsible for connecting with the U.S. Consulate Office in their home country.
 More information is here.
 If your spouse and/or children plan to reside in the USA with you while you study, they will be required to have individual Form I-20s, but they will not need to be enrolled in the SEVIS.

 Applying for the F-1 student visa may vary depending on the U.S. embassy or consulate you are dealing with.
 You will be required to pay a non-refundable visa application fee.
-There is an online visa application available, which allows you to complete and print the Form DS-160 to take to your F-1 visa interview.
+An online visa application is available, allowing you to complete and print the Form DS-160 to take to your F-1 visa interview.

 The F-1 Visa Interview